 Library and Media Resources

 Boston College Libraries are fully committed to supporting faculty research and teaching.
-A description of the full scope of support services for faculty research can be found on the Libraries' Faculty Support page including links to the Quest Library Catalog, Online Databases, Electronic Journals, Alerts/Current Awareness Services, Consortium Borrowing Privileges, online request forms (to recommend material for purchase or schedule a consultation with a subject specialist), and the Statistical Data Catalog.
+A description of the full scope of support services for faculty research can be found on the Libraries' Faculty Support page including links to the Holmes Catalog, Online Databases, Journals, Consortium Borrowing Privileges, how to contact a Subject Specialist and Data Management Planning.
 Information is also available concerning library support for bibliographic citation utilities such as EndNote and RefWorks.
 Find more information on the Library Resources and Services page.

 Office for Sponsored Programs (OSP)